jonathan-bryant/AIE-FMOD-Student-Project/FMOD Demo/ReadMe.txt

 ***Using headphones will enhance the experience and give you a better understanding of what is happening***

+- After downloading the project, open the Overworld Scene and hit play!

 - Press ESC for the Main Menu, and ESC again to close it.

 - Options (Graphics Settings/Volume Controls) are available in the Main Menu.